Under the Milky Way: Charts

-Cover versions
+Sia version

 Sia recorded "Under the Milky Way" as a non-album single.
 It was released on 26 January 2010.

-In 2016, Metric released a cover of "Under the Milky Way" for AmfAR The Foundation for AIDS Research's benefit album The Time Is Now!.
+Other versions

-Strawpeople version
+In 2016, Metric released a cover of "Under the Milky Way" for the AmfAR AIDS charity's benefit album The Time Is Now!.

-Strawpeople recorded it for the album Broadcast (1994).
+Strawpeople recorded a cover for the album Broadcast (1994).
 It was released as a single and peaked at number 113 on the Australian singles chart in November 1995.